99: No Such Thing As Bread Civilians

 with chicken sandwich in one hand.

 So, yeah, it's a funeral parlor drive-through.
+There's an emergency services drive-through.

-So, you just come up in the car, and a doctor quickly comes and helps you with any problem that you have.
+So, you just come up in the car and a doctor quickly comes and helps you with any problem that you have.

 So, you're sick, but you're still driving.

-So, you drive through and they can quickly just help you out.
+So you drive through and they can quickly just help you out.

-There's a drive-through bar that serves you alcohol that you could take.
+And this one's amazing.
+There's a drive-through bar that serves you alcohol that you can take.

 Yeah, you just buy, I'll just have a pint of vodka.